 You will then receive daily emails with queries from journalists.

 You can then reply to the requests that are relevant to you in the hope that the journalist will like your pitch and include it in their article.

 Why should you use HARO?

-HARO is ideal for bloggers who want to build backlinks without being pushy and sending thousands of outreach emails.
+HARO is ideal for bloggers who want to build backlinks without sending hundreds of annoying outreach emails.